 Read Chapters 1 and 2 of Economics by Example

 ||Chapter 1 introduces the idea of rational thought and chapter 2 explores the way in which incentives influence human behavior.
 In a well-crafted, one to two page (typed, double-spaced) response, explain how these two concepts are interrelated.
 Your response should include three of your own examples that were not in the reading.
 Please bring a hard copy to class on the first day.|

 In the first couple of days, we will have an open-note (not open book) quiz on the first section of the Krugman book.
-You will be rewarded for taking high quality, well-organized notes, so please arrive to class prepared and ready to go.
+Obviously, you will be rewarded for taking high quality, well-organized notes, so please arrive to class prepared and ready to go.

-If you have any questions while completing the assignment, or about the course in general, please do not hesitate to contact me this summer.
-I do not have a George School email yet, so please use firstname.lastname@example.org
+If you have any questions while completing the assignment or about the course in general, please do not hesitate to contact me this summer.
+My email will be: firstname.lastname@example.org

 Have a great summer and I will see you in the fall.